exploitz86/aio-switch-updater/README.md

 Works on **unpatched** (Erista) and **patched** (v2/Mariko) Switches.

 ## How to install
-Copy the `aio-switch-updater/` directory to `/switch/` on your sdcard.
+Copy the `aio-switch-updater-reborn/` directory to `/switch/` on your sdcard.

 ## Features
 ### ⬦ Update CFW
 - Update the Atmosphère Switch Custom Firmware.
-AIO-Switch-Updater uses a custom RCM payload to finalise the install as it can't be performed while HOS is running.
+AIO-Switch-Updater-Reborn uses a custom RCM payload to finalise the install as it can't be performed while HOS is running.
-  - If you would like to preserve additional files or directories, write their path (one line each) in `/config/aio-switch-updater/preserve.txt` and they won't be overwritten when updating.
+  - If you would like to preserve additional files or directories, write their path (one line each) in `/config/aio-switch-updater-reborn/preserve.txt` and they won't be overwritten when updating.
-  - Place [this file](https://github.com/exploitz86/aio-switch-updater/blob/master/copy_files.txt) in `/config/aio-switch-updater/copy_files.txt` in order to have specific copy operations performed after each download.
+  - Place [this file](https://github.com/exploitz86/aio-switch-updater-reborn/blob/master/copy_files.txt) in `/config/aio-switch-updater-reborn/copy_files.txt` in order to have specific copy operations performed after each download.
 This is mainly meant for users with trinkets who want payloads automatically copied to a directory.

 ### ⬦ Update Hekate/Payload
 - Download and update Hekate, as well as a selection of RCM payloads

 ### ⬦ Custom Downloads
-- A custom Atmosphère url can be entered in [this file](https://github.com/exploitz86/aio-switch-updater/blob/master/custom_packs.json).
-Once moved to `/config/aio-switch-updater/custom_packs.json`, it will show on the `Custom Download` menu.
-This can be used to support third-party packs through AIO-Switch-Updater.
+- A custom Atmosphère url can be entered in [this file](https://github.com/exploitz86/aio-switch-updater-reborn/blob/master/custom_packs.json).
+Once moved to `/config/aio-switch-updater-reborn/custom_packs.json`, it will show on the `Custom Download` menu.
+This can be used to support third-party packs through AIO-Switch-Updater-Reborn.
 Packs whose name starts by `[PACK]` won't prompt for a Hekate download.
 - Non-Atmosphère downloads can also be added in the `misc` category.

 ### ⬦ Download firmwares